 Systematic study of the design features of language as they relate to communication behavior.
 The primary focus is the role of language structure in disordered communication.

-532. Assessment of Language Disorders (3)

-Prerequisite: Communicative Disorders 531.

-Techniques of language assessment, including administration and evaluation of particular diagnostic tests.
-Organic implications in auditory perceptual problems.
-Discussions and demonstrations.
-Project required.
 539. Neuropathologies of Speech, Hearing and Language (3) II Prerequisites: Communicative Disorders 321 and 340.
-Recommended: Communicative Research and theory concerning the nature, etiologies and principles of treatment of disorders of speech, hearing and language resulting from pathologies of the nervous system.
-540. Hearing Conservation and Audiometry for School Nurses (3) I, II Prerequisite: Registered nurse.
+Recommended: Communicative Disorders 423.
+Research and theory concerning the nature, etiologies and principles of treatment of disorders of speech, hearing and language resulting from pathologies of the nervous system.
+540. Hearing Conservation and Audiometry for School Nurses (3) Prerequisite: Registered nurse.

 Builds on registered nurse's knowledge of anatomy, physiology, and medical-surgical treatment of disease as it relates to auditory mechanism.
 Designed to give background in hearing screening (pure tone and impedance) and awareness of ramifications of hearing loss in children necessary for referral and follow-up.
-Fulfills 3 unit requirement for the School Nurse Credential and may be used toward the 6 unit State Audiometric Certificate requirement.
-Not open to students with credit in Communicative Disorders 205, 340, 341, 542.
-Audiometry: Application (3) I, II Prerequisites: Communicative Disorders 341 and concurrent registration in 542L.
+Fulfills three-unit requirement for the School Nurse Credential and may be used toward the six-unit State Audiometric Certificate requirement.
+Not open to students with credit in Communicative Disorders 205, 340, 341 542.
+Audiometry: Application (3) Prerequisites: Communicative Disorders 341 and concurrent registration in 542L.
 Pure tone and speech audiometry; masking; impedance audiometry; tests for nonorganic and for sensorineural hearing loss; reporting test results; audiometer calibration.
 (Formerly numbered Communicative Disorders 342.)
 542L.
-Audiometry: Laboratory (1) I, II Prerequisites: Communicative Disorders 341 and concurrent registration in 542 Laboratory experience in administering audiometric test batteries and in calibrating audiometric equipment.
+Audiometry: Laboratory (1) Prerequisites: Communicative Disorders 341 and concurrent registration in 542.
+Laboratory experience in administering audiometric test batteries and in calibrating audiometric equipment.
 (Formerly numbered Communicative Disorders 342.)
 543. Hearing Amplification (1 or 3) I Prerequisites: Module I: Communicative Disorders 340.
-Module II: Communicative Disorders 542 Module I includes hearing aid components, functions, trouble shooting and client orientation to amplification (1 unit).
+Module II: Communicative Disorders 542.
+Module I includes hearing aid components, functions, trouble shooting and client orientation to amplification (1 unit).
 Module II includes hearing aid evaluations, fittings, and electroacoustical hearing aid analysis (2 units).
 Students may elect Module I (1 unit) or Modules I and II (3 units).
-545. Clinical Practice in Audiologic Assessment (1-3) I, II Three hours of laboratory.
+545. Clinical Practice in Audiologic Assessment (1) I, II, S Three hours of laboratory.